RayHightower/rayhightower.github.octo-broken/README.md

 		gem 'yui-compressor', :git => 'git://github.com/betterdoctor/ruby-yui-compressor.git'
 		gem 'coffee-script'

 PLEASE NOTE!
-Since official mantained [jekyll-assets](https://github.com/ixti/jekyll-assets) repo is way "beyond" octopress master development (e.g.: in the Gemfile jekyll-assets is tested to work with jekyll ~> '1.0' while octopress master requires jekyll ~ '0.12') I suggest you to stick with the [following ](https://github.com/yortz/jekyll-assets) or freeze to v0.3.5 of jekyll-assets instead.
+Since the officially-maintained [jekyll-assets](https://github.com/ixti/jekyll-assets) repo is way "beyond" octopress master development (e.g.: in the Gemfile jekyll-assets is tested to work with jekyll ~> '1.0' while octopress master requires jekyll ~> '0.12') I suggest you to stick with the [following ](https://github.com/yortz/jekyll-assets) or freeze to v0.3.5 of jekyll-assets instead.